 Data-Driven Cleaning Services

-Using a data-driven approach means that the business case for investing in cleaning services is difficult to challenge.
+Using an FM data-driven approach means that the business case for investing in cleaning services is difficult to challenge.
 It is key to ensuring responsible levels of cleanliness at a time when confidence is at an all-time low in returning to ‘normal’, and yet is significantly lower than the potential costs of not doing so.

 Over the course of the pandemic, there has been an increased understanding about how covid-related viruses are spread.
 It’s known that surfaces and belongings can easily become contaminated on contact and that the risk of harmful viruses spreading is significantly increased when individuals are in close proximity to each other.